hapax/hapax.github.io/assets/giant-ants.md

 Different properties of the cube will vary in different ways as we vary the size.
-For instance, the volume of the cube is the product of the length, the width and the height, just like any box, but since length, width and height are all equal for a cube, the volume is just
+For instance, the volume of the cube is the product of the length, the width and the height, just like any box.
+But since length, width and height are all equal for a cube, the volume is just

 $$